-- -> 1% of the then outstanding shares of common stock; and - the average weekly trading volume of the common stock on the open market during the four calendar weeks preceding such sale.
+-> the average weekly trading volume of the common stock on the open market during the four calendar weeks preceding such sale.

 Sales under Rule 144 are also subject to post-sale notice requirements and the availability of current public information about the issuer.